nikhaldi/exception_notification-rake/README.md

 ## Installation

-If you're using Rails 4.2 or higher, including Rails 5 (or you're not using Rails at all), use the latest version of the gem (this is currently a release candidate and not extensively tested yet):
+If you're using Rails 4.2 or higher, including Rails 5 (or you're not using Rails at all), use the latest version of the gem:

-    gem 'exception_notification-rake', '~> 0.3.0.rc1'
+    gem 'exception_notification-rake', '~> 0.3.0'

-If you're using Rails 4.1.x (or you're not using Rails at all), use the latest version of the gem:
+If you're using Rails 4.1.x, use the 0.2.x line of versions:

     gem 'exception_notification-rake', '~> 0.2.2'